 If an elector has not registered prior to Election Day, he or she may register at his or her polling place.
 The WEC recommends that a separate table be set-up at the polling place to register voters.
 This practice can reduce waiting times for many electors and better manage the flow of traffic.
 To register at the polling place on Election Day:

-- 1. The elector must complete a Voter Registration Application (EL-131) either on paper or on the e-pollbook. - 2.
+- 1. The elector must complete a Voter Registration Application (EL-131). - 2.
 The elector must provide proof of residence.